Local-development-environment/docker-environment/README.md

-# Docker containers SQL database services (_for only local environment_).
+# SQL databases docker containers (_for only local environment_).

 ## Introduction

-When I start a new project I need to have a lot of things to work on.
-The SQL database is always needed, so it wouldn't be bad to have it already prepared.
+Each time when I start a new project I need to have a lot of tools to work with.
+I always need a SQL database, so it wouldn't be bad to have some different DBMS (database management system) already existing.